 To test this, simply get a handful of soil and squeeze.
 If when pressed the clump breaks apart easily when it is dry enough to work with, if it sticks together then it is too wet.

 Once your soil is dry enough, then you can start work by removing weeds, any large stones and dead plants.
 Use these to produce new compost for Summer growth.
-A broad garden fork is ideal to help break up the surface of your soil, as it will speed up the work and evenly distribute the soil.
+A broad garden fork is ideal to help break up the surface of your soil, as it will speed up the work and evenly distribute the soil – or you could use a tine tiller.

 As soon as these steps are taken in Spring you will be ready to plant your seedlings.
 If you plan to grow Spring flowers, then as soon as you finish this work is also an ideal time to plant your bulbs in the newly worked soil.